Andry-Smirnov/richmemo/README.md

 function LoadRichText(Source: TStream): Boolean; virtual;
 ```

-- Source: TStream - a stream to read richtext data from
+- `Source: TStream` - a stream to read richtext data from

 The method loads RTF enocded data from the specified stream.
-Returns true if success, and false otherwise.
-If source is nil, the method returns false
+Returns `true` if success, and `false` otherwise.
+If source is `nil`, the method returns ```

-The content of TRichMemo is completely replaced by the content on the source stream.
+The content of `TRichMemo` is completely replaced by the content on the source stream.
 Current text selection is reset.

 ### `SaveRichText`